madhurimarawat/Portfolio-Website/README.md

 ---
 ## Additional Resources

-<p> For more Frontend Development codes visit my repository: https://github.com/madhurimarawat/Website-Frontend-Developement </p>
+- For more Frontend Development codes, visit my repository: [Website-Frontend-Development](https://github.com/madhurimarawat/Website-Frontend-Developement).

+- The [NameBlock-Designer](https://github.com/madhurimarawat/NameBlock-Designer) project contains the tool I used to create my name in blocks and make it transparent using [Remove.bg](https://www.remove.bg/).
+This tool generates a transparent PNG image from the given text, where the letters are initially white.
+If you want the letters to be transparent as well, you can use any background removal tool like Remove.bg for further customization.
+You can explore and use the NameBlock-Designer tool here: [NameBlock-Designer Live Demo](https://madhurimarawat.github.io/NameBlock-Designer/).

 ---